jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 ShadeWatcher utilises the PG as a foundation for the knowledge graph.
 Furthermore, the authors perform additional analysis on the PG to enrich the knowledge graph with crucial information about entity relations.

-// We want to build the intuition for provenance.
-// Therefore a simple example that illustrates the prower of PG quite well.

 To clarify the concept of PG, we will provide an illustrative example explained in @provenance-aware-2006.
 We constructed a theoretical illustration (@fig-pg-example) based on the scenario described.